Gottiee/Hack-Tools/pwn/shell-code-injection.md

 Payload =

+- padding (\x90) NOP instruction
 - Shell code
 - Offset - sizeof(shell code)
 - pointer to the start of the buffer (Easily discoverable through stack printing)

+:warning: Add a padding is a good habit, sometime it help the shell code not crash even if you had well aimed the buffer in the stack.

 [payload.py](/pwn/payload/payload-shell-code-injection.py)